empathicqubit/vscode-cc65-debugger/README.md

 ## Setup

-To make sure all the features work, you'll want to install Clang, cc65 2.17 (newer versions will work, however I was having trouble getting a correct build of my test project), and VICE Nightly r38511 or later (you should install an appropriate release when it becomes available).
+To make sure all the features work, you'll want to install Clang, cc65 2.17 (newer versions should work, however I was having trouble getting a correct build of my test project), and VICE Nightly r38521 or later (you should install an appropriate release when it becomes available).

 After installing go to your launch.json and create a new section using the